 Ortega's found it difficult to live up to his revolutionary ideals now that he's in charge.

-Following years of occupation under Napoleon's armies during the Peninsular War, the Spanish Empire was severely crippled.
-In the decades that followed, many of Spain's colonies, emboldened by their years of self-governance during the Napoleonic wars, began splitting off and declaring independence.
 For Spain, the 19th century was marked by a decline in influence in the geopolitical sphere and the end of their status as a colonial power.
 The culmination of this decline was the Spanish-American war, in which Spain lost Puerto Rico, Cuba, the Philippines, and Guam to the United States.
-More importantly however, the end of the 19th century transformed the Western Hemisphere.
+More importantly, the end of the 19th century transformed the Western Hemisphere.
 The United States, not Spain, was now the leader on this side of the Atlantic, and while the U.S. didn't outright conquer the Central American nations (all of which were Spanish possessions until the mid 19th century) U.S. presence in the region was definitely felt.

 Almost immediately following the Spanish American war, the United States found itself embroiled in conflicts all over Central America and the Caribbean, in what was later dubbed the Banana Wars.
 Perhaps more so than any other country, Nicaragua faced the full force of American intervention, being occupied virtually uninterrupted from 1898 to 1934, when the Great Depression forced the U.S. to pull its troops.
 This period of occupation saw U.S. soldiers clashing with the rebel forces of Augusto C. Sandino, also known as the Sandinistas.
-Following the withdrawal of the U.S. marines, Sandino was assassinated by Anastasio Somoza García, and the Somoza dynasty, a dictatorial regime that would rule Nicaragua until 1979, was born.
+Following the withdrawal of the U.S. Marines, Sandino was assassinated by Anastasio Somoza García, and the Somoza dynasty, a dictatorial regime that would rule Nicaragua until 1979, was born.

 Like most dictatorships, the Somoza regime was rife with corruption and ultimately unsustainable.
 Starting in the early 1960s, the Sandinista National Liberation Front, named after Sandino's 1930s Sandinistas began openly opposing the Somozas.
 As these new Sandinistas began fighting a guerrilla war against the American-backed Somoza government, Daniel Ortega and his brother Humberto worked to consolidate the various anti-Somoza factions.
 Ultimately the revolution was successful, and the socialist Sandinistas took power in 1979.